-Mumbai, Sep 19: With Bharti Airtel deciding not to renew their sponsorship, the Board of Control for Cricket in India (BCCI) Thursday invited tenders for sponsorship rights of its international and domestic matches at home for a period of just six months starting Oct 1.
+Mumbai, Sep 19 (IANS) With Bharti Airtel deciding not to renew their sponsorship, the Board of Control for Cricket in India (BCCI) Thursday invited tenders for sponsorship rights of its international and domestic matches at home for a period of just six months starting Oct 1.

 The 23-member BCCI marketing committee, under the chairmanship of Farooq Abdulla, met here and decided to issue Invitation to Tender (ITT) for title sponsorship rights for international and domestic matches for the period of October 1, 2013, to March 31, 2014.